Monuments, Memorials, Sculptures, Mosaics…

-This artwork can be seen at the corner of Rruga Mustafa Lleshi and Rruga Pjeter Budi, on the way to the student city.
+This artwork can be seen in front of the Ditart Centre, at the corner of Rruga Mustafa Lleshi and Rruga Pjeter Budi, on the way to the student city.

 The following is a gallery featuring a selection of artistic representations of females in Albania’s public art.

 Amazing that Tirana, and every city in Albania, continues to make monuments, without any attention to the care of existing monuments, such as the 5 month old ‘Monument to Independence’ standing in the centre of Tirana, which has been badly damaged and vandalized without any effort to make repairs.
-(See below).
+(See below or click here).

 The state of the new Monument of Independence in Tirana as of April 7, 2013. (above)